 While you want the best gin for your martinis, the pricier brands don't always fit into the budget.
 That's when you'll look down to the bottom of the liquor shelf for a bottle that's a little more reasonable.
 It can be tricky to find a good tasting gin that is also cheap.
 There are quite a few duds out there that will let you down, but there are some affordable gems, too.

 01 of 05

 02 of 05

 Seagram's produces a good gin for the price.
 It doesn't have the full flavor of Gordon's but still contains a pleasant juniper profile.
 This one's also bottled at the standard 40 percent ABV (80 proof) and it's hard to find a liquor store that doesn't stock it.

 For a little more, you can also pick up Seagram's Distillers Reserve, which has greater complexity.
 They also bottle flavored gins, including apple, grape, lime, melon, orange, peach, pineapple and red berry (raspberry and strawberry).
-These are fun to play with, but not the best (especially grape - ack!).
+These are fun to play with, but not always the best.

 03 of 05

 Burnett's London Dry Gin

 Burnett's London Dry is a sweeter gin with lighter, airier herbal notes.
 It has a nice taste that balances out the pine and citrus and it has an intriguing floral aspect.
 The 80-proof gin is carried by many liquor stores, though may be slightly more difficult to find than the others.

 04 of 05

 New Amsterdam Gin is the new kid on the cheap gin block.
 It was released in 2007 and you'll find it to be quite impressive.
 This 80-proof gin has sweeter citrus and floral notes, making it a gin that vodka lovers will enjoy, too.
 It's a fantastic introduction to the lower end of gin, especially if you don't like the full pine flavor of juniper berries.

 05 of 05